Oracle Backend for Microservices and AI

 </dependency>

 In addition add the following to the application configuration.
-The variable in this configuration are automatically injected to your deployment and pods when you use the Oracle Backend for Spring Boot and Microservices CLI or the Visual Studio Code Extension to deploy your application.
+The variable in this configuration are automatically injected to your deployment and pods when you use the Oracle Backend for Microservices and AI CLI or the Visual Studio Code Extension to deploy your application.
 For example:

 management: